aliengoo/aliengoo.ng-insight/README.md

 # ng-insight

+# Sorry, this has some pretty serious issues, best avoided at the moment.

 ## ng-model-insight

 ```ng-model-insight``` can be applied to a ```<form>``` element.
 Any ```ng-model``` bound elements inside of the form are then given